We are taking many additional steps to keep our facility, food, volunteers, and staff as safe as possible during this potential threat.

 Yes.
-We’re building emergency food boxes for community members recovering from the tornado and those dealing with the impacts of COVID-19.
+We’re building emergency food boxes for community members dealing with the impacts of COVID-19.
+For those who’d prefer to stay outside, we continue to need volunteers for our Farm to Families program, harvesting produce at local farms.
 And we are continuing our usual volunteer work to provide senior food boxes and meals for our children’s programs, including BackPacks.

 Please visit our main volunteer page to sign up for a volunteer shift.